 On November 2, 2022, the Company announced that it had agreed to financial amounts and payment terms as part of settlement frameworks (the "Settlement Frameworks") that have the potential to resolve a substantial majority of opioid-related lawsuits filed against the Company by the attorneys general of participating states and political subdivisions (the "Settling States") and litigation brought by counsel for tribes.
 The Company recorded a \$6.5 billion liability associated with the Settlement Frameworks and other opioid-related claims and litigation during the three months ended November 30, 2022.
 The settlement accrual is reflected in the Consolidated Condensed Statement of Earnings within Selling, general and administrative expenses as part of the U.S. Retail Pharmacy segment.
-The Company recorded \$619 million and \$5.9 billion of the estimated settlement liability in Accrued expenses and other current liabilities, and Accrued litigation obligations, respectively, in the Consolidated Condensed Balance Sheet.
+As of February 28, 2023, the Company has accrued a total \$7.4 billion liability associated with the Settlement Frameworks and other opioid-related claims and litigation settlements, including \$1.0 billion and \$6.4 billion of the estimated settlement liability in Accrued expenses and other current liabilities, and Accrued litigation obligations, respectively, in the Consolidated Condensed Balance Sheet.